-If you have heard that private student loan lenders charge a lot of fees and are really expensive, learn that it is not always true.
+If you have heard that private student loan lenders charge a lot of fees and are expensive, learn that it is not always true.
 Many lenders often charge no fees.
 Their interest rates are also quite competitive with PLUS loan rates.

 Benefits for good credit scores

-With most federal student loans, your credit score doesn’t really matter.
+With most federal student loans, your credit score doesn’t matter.
 Interest rates are the same for everyone regardless of your credit.
 With private student loans, however, you can receive rewards and benefits if you have good credit scores and history.
-This also applies for your co-signer’s credit history.
+This also applies to your co-signer’s credit history.
 You will find rates as low as 2.64% if you have a sufficiently good credit score.
 Most federal student loan rates are higher, depending on your course.